adityak2920/MachineLearningAlgorithms/README.md

 For KNN i have used load digits datasets from sklearn and for every algorithm(KNN, K-Means, Decision Trees, Random Forest, PCA) in the files i also mentioned how to deal with it using SK-LEARN.
-For Decision Trees and PCA i have used the popular MNIST dataset And for Linear Regression and Logistic regression I also included code using sklearn
+For Decision Trees and PCA i have used the popular MNIST dataset And for Linear Regression and Logistic regression I also included code using sklearn For Linear Regression i have also used Genetic Algorithm